 A bit about me

-Some of my favorite recent team-ups include hosting a working group of metascience policy leaders with the Institute for Progress, studying how forecasting can be used in scientific grant review with Alice Wu, developing statistical methods for multiple sclerosis research with Taki Shinohara, investigating inequities in scientific citation practices with Dani Bassett and Perry Zurn, and delving into job automation and skill networks with the folks at The Pudding.
+Some of my favorite recent collaborations hosting a working group of metascience policy leaders with the Institute for Progress, studying how forecasting can be used in scientific grant review with Alice Wu, developing statistical methods for multiple sclerosis research with Taki Shinohara, investigating inequities in scientific citation practices with Dani Bassett and Perry Zurn, and delving into job automation and skill networks with the folks at The Pudding.
 You can find more details about my work on the writing, research, and projects pages.

 Side Projects